 - Lump sum costs: These are determined by the Contractor in the submission of the tender.
 They correspond to the objectives detailed in the terms of reference.
 If the objectives are attained, the lump sum costs must be paid in full. - Incidental expenditure: a certain amount of funds is made available to the Contractor by the Contracting Authority for carrying out a number of tasks which are defined in the terms of reference.
-The incidental expenditure covers the transports costs and per diem of the experts which are required to go on missions for the purposes of the contract.
+The incidental expenditure covers the transports costs and per diems of the experts which are required to go on missions for the purposes of the contract.
 These incidental expenses are reimbursable on the basis of a presentation of actual costs by the Contractor.
+However, per diems are a subsistence allowance and therefore have to be regarded as fixed amounts.
+Consequently, the Contractor does not need to provide list of actual costs related to the per diems, but still needs to be able to prove that the mission took place by third-party evidence (such as flight tickets and/or hotel invoices) and that the experts were provided with the agreed per diem.
 It should be recalled that service contracts should never have the implementation of incidental expenditure as their principal goal, so the amount of incidental expenditure must stay at a reasonable proportion of the overall contract value. - Costs for verification of expenditure: Every request for payment presented by the Contractor must be accompanied by an expenditure verification report carried out by an external auditor.
 The invoice for the work of this auditor shall be reimbursed based on actual costs.